 75" | 75S546 | 75S546-CA | 400x300 |

 The TCL 5 Series is a good mid-range TV with gaming features like VRR support, but nothing stands out against the competition.
 It gets brighter than the TCL 5 Series/S535 2020 QLED, which is great, but it also worsens with local dimming.
-You can get similarly-priced or cheaper options with better local dimming and/or HDMI 2.1 inputs, like the Hisense U7G or Hisense U6G.
+You can get similarly-priced or cheaper options with better local dimming and/or HDMI 2.1 bandwidth, like the Hisense U7G or Hisense U6G.

-See our recommendations for the best gaming TVs, the best smart TVs, and the best 65 inch TVs.
+See our recommendations for the best gaming TVs, the best smart TVs, and the best 65-inch TVs.

 The TCL 5 Series/S555 2022 QLED is better than the TCL 5 Series/S546 2021 QLED.
 The S555 has much better accuracy both before and after calibration, and it looks better in a dark room thanks to its better local dimming feature and better black uniformity.